ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 #### Simulation running phase

-If this is successful and the [VHT](https://arm-software.github.io/VHT/main/overview/html/index.html) has been launched, you should see the output:
+If this is successful and the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) has been launched, you should see the output:

 ![simulatorStart](simulatorStart.PNG)

-It is a mix of output from the [VHT](https://arm-software.github.io/VHT/main/overview/html/index.html) and from the [Modelica](https://www.openmodelica.org/) simulator.
+It is a mix of output from the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) and from the [Modelica](https://www.openmodelica.org/) simulator.

+VHT is the name of the implementation of the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) which is used and it means : Virtual Hardware Target.

 Once the simulation has booted, you should start to see some keyword recognition in the console.